MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Session controls in Microsoft Cloud App Security can be configured to work with any web apps.
+Session controls in Microsoft Defender for Cloud Apps can be configured to work with any web apps.
 This article describes how to onboard and deploy custom line-of-business apps, non-featured SaaS apps, and on-premise apps hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls.

-For a list of apps that are featured by Cloud App Security to work out-of-the-box, see [Protect apps with Cloud App Security Conditional Access App Control](proxy-intro-aad.md#featured-apps).
+For a list of apps that are featured by Defender for Cloud Apps to work out-of-the-box, see [Protect apps with Defender for Cloud Apps Conditional Access App Control](proxy-intro-aad.md#featured-apps).

 ## Prerequisites

 - Your organization must have the following licenses to use Conditional Access App Control:

   - [Azure Active Directory (Azure AD) Premium P1](/azure/active-directory/fundamentals/license-users-groups) or higher, or the license required by your identity provider (IdP) solution
-  - Microsoft Cloud App Security
+  - Microsoft Defender for Cloud Apps

 - Apps must be configured with single sign-on
 - Apps must use one of the following authentication protocols: